nathanmarz/storm/docs/Concepts.md

 * [Tuple](javadocs/backtype/storm/tuple/Tuple.html): streams are composed of tuples
 * [OutputFieldsDeclarer](javadocs/backtype/storm/topology/OutputFieldsDeclarer.html): used to declare streams and their schemas
 * [Serialization](Serialization.html): Information about Storm's dynamic typing of tuples and declaring custom serializations
-* [ISerialization](javadocs/backtype/storm/serialization/ISerialization.html): custom serializers must implement this interface
-* [CONFIG.TOPOLOGY_SERIALIZATIONS](javadocs/backtype/storm/Config.html#TOPOLOGY_SERIALIZATIONS): custom serializers can be registered using this configuration

 ### Spouts

 A spout is a source of streams in a topology.
 Generally spouts will read tuples from an external source and emit them into the topology (e.g. a Kestrel queue or the Twitter API).
 Spouts can either be __reliable__ or __unreliable__.
 A reliable spout is capable of replaying a tuple if it failed to be processed by Storm, whereas an unreliable spout forgets about the tuple as soon as it is emitted.

 Spouts can emit more than one stream.
 To do so, declare multiple streams using the `declareStream` method of [OutputFieldsDeclarer](javadocs/backtype/storm/topology/OutputFieldsDeclarer.html) and specify the stream to emit to when using the `emit` method on [SpoutOutputCollector](javadocs/backtype/storm/spout/SpoutOutputCollector.html).

 The main method on spouts is `nextTuple`. `nextTuple` either emits a new tuple into the topology or simply returns if there are no new tuples to emit.
 It is imperative that `nextTuple` does not block for any spout implementation, because Storm calls all the spout methods on the same thread.